Accelerating Simulation of Stiff Nonlinear Systems using Continuous-Time Echo State Networks

 \subsection{Stiffly-Aware Surrogates of HVAC Systems}

-Our second test problem is a simplified, lumped-parameter model of a heating system with a central heater supplying heat to several rooms through a distribution network.
-The resulting system of equations is very stiff and has localized activity.
-This provides a useful test for our method, exhibiting stiff dynamics, and is a useful scalable benchmark used in the engineering community \cite{casella2015modelica}.
+Our second test problem is a scalable benchmark used in the engineering community \cite{casella2015modelica}.
+It is a simplified, lumped-parameter model of a heating system with a central heater supplying heat to several rooms through a distribution network.
+Each room has an on-off controller with hysteresis which provides very fast localized action \cite{ranade2014multi}.
+The resulting system of equations is thus very stiff and unable to be solved by standard explicit time stepping methods.

 The size of the heating system is scaled by a parameter $N$ which refers to the number of users/rooms.
-This produces a system with $2N + 1$ equations.
-This ``scalability'' lets us test how our method scales.
+Each room is governed by two equations corresponding to its temperature and the state of its on-off controller.
+The temperature of fluid supplying heat to each room is governed by one equation.
+This produces a system with $2N + 1$ coupled non-linear equations.
+This ``scalability'' lets us test how our CTESN surrogate scales.
 To train the surrogate, we define a parameter space $P$ under which we expect it to operate.
-First, we assume set point temperature of each room to be between $17 \degree C$ to $23 \degree C$, which is what we expect users to set their room temperature to.
-Each room is warmed by a heat conducting fluid, whose set point is likely between $ 65\degree C$ and $75\degree C$.
+First, we assume set point temperature of each room to be between $17 \degree C$ and $23 \degree C$.
+Each room is warmed by a heat conducting fluid, whose set point is between $ 65\degree C$ and $75\degree C$.
 Thus the parameter space over which we expect our surrogate to work is the rectangular space denoted by $[17\degree C, 23\degree C] \times [65\degree C, 75\degree C]$.
-Figure \ref{fig:heating} demonstrates that the training technique is accurately able to find matrices $W_{out}$ which capture the stiff system within $0.01\%$ error.
-Figure \ref{fig:heatmap} demonstrates that the interpolated $W_{out}(p)$ is able to adequately capture the dynamics throughout the trained parameter space.
-Lastly, Figure \ref{fig:bench} demonstrates the almost $O(1)$ cost of the surrogate evaluation, where at the high end the surrogate accelerates a 201 dimensional stiff ODE system by over 15x.